leopard888/yt-dlp-mp4decrypt/README.md

 ## Prerequisites

+- `yt-dlp`
+    - For Windows users, the standalone version (i.e. You downloaded the `yt-dlp.exe` file on its own) will not work.
+Install and use the PIP version instead: `pip install -U yt-dlp`.
 - The `mp4decrypt` executable (part of [Bento4](https://www.bento4.com/)) in your system's PATH (or in the same directory as `yt-dlp`)
 - A CDM in .wvd format